peteroupc/peteroupc.github.io/random.md

 <a id=Introduction_and_Summary></a>
 ## Introduction and Summary

-Many applications rely on random number generators (RNGs); these RNGs include&mdash;
+Many applications rely on random number generators (RNGs);

-- _cryptographic RNGs_, which seek to generate numbers that are cost-prohibitive to predict,
-- _statistical RNGs_, which seek to generate numbers that follow a uniform random distribution, and
-- _seeded PRNGs_ (pseudorandom number generators), which generate numbers that "seem" random given an initial "seed".

-A distinction between _statistical_ and _cryptographic_ RNGs seems natural, because many programming languages offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as Ruby's `SecureRandom`).
-However, for many programming languages, the built-in RNG offers little assurance of quality.
+however, it's not enough for random numbers to merely "look random".
+But unfortunately, most popular programming languages today&mdash;

+- specify few and weak requirements on their built-in RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),
+- specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`),
+- implement RNGs by default that leave something to be desired (such as Mersenne Twister),
+- seed RNGs with a timestamp by default (such as the [**.NET Framework implementation of `System.Random`**](https://docs.microsoft.com/dotnet/api/system.random)), and/or
+- use fixed seeds by default in their RNGs (as is the case in [**MATLAB**](https://www.mathworks.com/help/matlab/examples/controlling-random-number-generation.html) and C; see also the question titled "Matlab rand and c++ rand()" on _Stack Overflow_),

+so that as a result, many applications use RNGs, especially built-in RNGs, that have little assurance of high quality or security.
+That is why this document discusses high-quality RNGs and suggests [**existing implementations**](#Existing_RNG_APIs_in_Programming_Languages) of them.

 **This document covers:**

-- Statistical and cryptographic RNGs, as well as recommendations on their use and properties.
+- Statistical and cryptographic RNGs<sup>[**(30)**](#Note30)</sup> and seeded PRNGs (pseudorandom number generators), as well as recommendations on their use and properties.
 - A discussion on when an application that needs numbers that "seem" random ought to specify their own "seed" (the initial state that the numbers are based on).
 - Nondeterministic sources, entropy, and seed generation.
 - An explanation of how to implement RNGs in programming code, including APIs that help in doing so.